 In the Enterprise and Public Sector markets, competition levels remain high, primarily as a result of increased industry focus on technology convergence.
 We compete in this area with system integrators, carriers, and hardware and software providers.
 In addition, some of the largest information technology services companies are making strategic acquisitions, divesting non-strategic assets and forging new alliances to improve their cost structure.
-Many new alliances and acquisitions have focused on emerging fields, such as cloud computing, software defined networking, communication applications and other computing tasks via networks, rather than by the use of in-house machines.
+Many new alliances and acquisitions have focused on developing fields, such as cloud computing, software defined networking, communication applications and other computing tasks via networks, rather than by the use of in-house machines.

 In the Business Markets and Other category, customer purchasing behaviors and preferences continue to evolve.
 Solution speed and simplicity are becoming key differentiators for customers who are seeking full life-cycle offers that simplify the process of starting, running and growing their businesses.
-Several major cable operators also offer bundles with wireless services through strategic relationships.
+Mobile network operators and other carriers are aggressively targeting this customer group with a variety of bundles and discounts as it is among the largest and fastest growing categories in the Business segment.